orthanc/ocoen_filesecrets/README.md

 Unlike the other two commands, this cannot use stdin / stdout as that doesn't make much sense.

+All three commands can accept a `--additional-data` or `-d` option to specify additional data that should be covered by the integrity check.
+If a string is provided it will be UTF-8 encoded and used as the additional data.
+If the value starts with an @ it will be treated as a path and the contents of the file loaded and used as additional data.
+E.g.
+The following two blocks are equivalent and will include the string 'default' as the additional data:

+    $ fs-encrypt inputfile outputfile -d 'default'

+    $ echo -n default > tmp-file
+    $ fs-encrypt inputfile outputfile -d '@tmp-file'

 Design and Implementation Details
 =================================